I tried setting up a spending limit in Claude Enterprise

 Setting Organization Usage Limit

-From Usage, click "Adjust limit" under "Usage and Spending Limit."
+From Usage, click "Adjust limit" under "Usage and spending limit."

 2026-03-29-13-26-58.png

-Set it to $3 and click "Set usage limit."
+Set $3 and click "Set usage limit."

 2026-03-29-13-29-17.png